About the European Union

 legislation and acts as guardian of the Treaties.
 The Commission is also a

 manager and executor of common policies and of international trade relationships.
 It is responsible for the management of European Union external assistance.
-The Commissioner for Development is Mr. Andris Piebalgs.
+The Commissioner for International Cooperation and Development is Neven Mimica.

 Council of the European Union